JamesVictor-O/Forescene/README.md

    - Bet on specific predictions you believe in or against.
    - Or back entire predictor portfolios (trust the talent).
+   - Also decide to Reshare Prediction, which allows your folllowers to bet on that Prediction too. you earn the original creatore earns too

 3. **Trade Positions**